 Soccer has yet to reach the same level of fandom in the U.S. that it enjoys elsewhere, which might explain why American players rarely receive huge paydays.
 Instead, soccer’s highest-paid athletes compete on European soil for some of the top clubs in the world.

-The FIFA World Cup is underway as games began on June 14, so if you want to keep up with which players are succeeding on and off the field, click through to read about how the best soccer players have made their fortunes.
+France took home the 2018 World Cup, the second time in the country’s history, with their 4-2 win against Croatia on July 15.
+If you want to know which players have succeeded on and off the field, click through to read about how the best soccer players have made their fortunes.

 James Rodríguez Net Worth: $30M